Skip to main content

 Upgrade your projects as new Python versions are released.
 The Python development team usually support each version for five years, but some Python libraries may only support each version of Python for a shorter period of time.
 If you use tools that support multiple versions of Python and automated testing, you can test your projects on new Python versions with little risk.

 Avoid using Python 2.
-It is not supported by the Python development team or by the developers of most popular Python libraries.
+Older operating systems include Python 2, but it is not supported by the Python development team or by the developers of most popular Python libraries.

 Developing Python Projects #